-Ohio Means Jobs Agency - Financial Assistance may be available for those that qualify through your local Ohio Means Jobs (OMJ) agency.
-Student must work directly with OMJ to apply.
+Ohio Means Jobs Agency - Financial Assistance may be available for those who qualify through your local Ohio Means Jobs (OMJ) agency.
+Students must work directly with OMJ to apply.
 Additional information

 Employer Assistance - Some companies may pay for your tuition fee.
 Contact the employer to see if this is an option.

 To explore this career further, visit O*NET Online